 Coursework – Eighteen credit hours of coursework beyond the M.S. degree are required.
 At least two-thirds of the doctoral coursework credits shall be at the 600 level or higher.
-Performance at the B+ level (3.33 GPA) or higher must be maintained in all coursework taken at Syracuse University.
+Students are required to maintain an average GPA of B+ (3.333) in all Ph.D. coursework taken at Syracuse University.

 Qualifying Examination – The Qualifying Examination is normally taken after one year of doctoral study.
 The purpose of the examination is to determine the preparedness of the student for Ph.D. study.
 The examination includes written questions on coursework taken at Syracuse University and an oral examination covering the student’s responses to the written questions as well as fundamental concepts relevant to the student’s field of study.